poppiestar/styleguide/README.md

 project (of which I worked on for a while, alongside a bunch of far cleverer developers than me!).

-As it stands now, it provides a _component_ method that can be called within a template.
+As it stands now, it provides a _component_ function that can be called within a template.
 When passed the name of the template and a rendering context, the compenent will be rendered into the page.
 There are a couple of example components in this repository to demonstrate how I see components should be organised